benchristel/mydocs/recipes/quinoa-black-bean-chili.md

 1. Add the beans, let them get warm.
 Cover with water and bring to a boil.
 1. 15 minutes before serving, add the raw quinoa.
 Keep adding water to cover.
 1. Add the corn, and turn off the heat once it's warm.
-1. Add the cooked sausage bits.
-Don't let them boil, or they'll get tough.
+1. Add the cooked veggie meat bits to individual servings.
+Don't add them to the chili, or they'll be soggy leftover.

 ## Notes